treyhunner/treyhunner.github.com/source/_posts/2018-02-19-loop-better-a-deeper-look-at-the-iterator-protocol.markdown

     print(n)
 ```

-Unlike traditional C-style `for` loops,s Python's `for` loops don't have index variables.
+Unlike traditional C-style `for` loops, Python's `for` loops don't have index variables.
 There's no index initializing, bounds checking, or index incrementing.
 Python's `for` loops do *all the work* of looping over our `numbers` list for us.

 So while we do have `for` loops in Python, we do not have have traditional C-style `for` loops.
 The thing that *we* call a for loop works very differently.